League table

 What is Nottingham Trent University’s reputation?

-The Sunday Times Modern University of the Year 2025 runner-up, NTU’s roots can be traced to the Nottingham Government School of Design, established in 1843.
-Mergers with local technical and teacher training colleges produced the popular Nottingham Polytechnic, which operated until a royal charter in 1992 conferred university status.
-A postgraduate centre opened early in 2024, building on NTU’s growing research profile.
+NTU’s roots can be traced to the Nottingham Government School of Design, which was established in 1843.
+Mergers with technical and teacher training colleges produced the popular Nottingham Polytechnic, which operated until it gained university status in 1992.

-In our analysis of the National Student Survey, NTU is 21st for satisfaction with teaching quality and 20th for satisfaction with the wider undergraduate experience, a similar performance to that in our previous edition.
+In our analysis of the latest National Student Survey, NTU shows consistency — taking 30th place for satisfaction with teaching quality and 25= for satisfaction with the wider undergraduate experience.

 What degree courses have been discontinued and what new courses have been introduced?